williamshen-nz/recschedule-website/README.md

 **Note:** only badminton is supported for now but should be easy to extend to other sports.

 ### Installation
 Python 3.6+ required.
-Bash script was tested on Ubuntu 18.04.
+Bash script was tested on Ubuntu 18.04 and Mac OS.

 1. Install `pdftotext` if you don't have it installed already `sudo apt-get install poppler-utils`
 2. Install the requirements `pip install -r requirements.txt`